ashita27/ashita27/README.md

 # Ashita-Jaiswal
 <ul> ●📍Hey! my name is Ashita Jaiswal. </ul>
-<ul> ● 😶‍🌫️ I am exploring and learning in the feild of data Science and Analytics. </ul>
+<ul> ● 😶‍🌫️ I am exploring and learning in the feild of Data Science and Analytics. </ul>
 <ul> ● 👀 Open to Work!! </ul>
 <ul> ● 🌱 Did a course in Data Science from Internshala. </ul>
 <ul> ● 🔭 Technologies I work with: